Rural Field to Market Grant

 Monday, January 12, 2026

-The application form will be live on January 12, 2026.
+Eligible businesses can now apply for the Rural Field to Market grant.
 Applicants are encouraged to review the grant application questions and scoring rubric in advance to ensure thorough preparation, gather all required materials, and address any questions before the submission deadline.
 Please note: once you begin the application, it cannot be saved for later edits.
 Make sure you have enough time to complete and submit the application in one session.

 Feb